mdn/advanced-js-fundamentals-ck/tutorials/02-functions/03-what-is-this.md

 someObj.log(); // logs `someObj`
 ```

+This gives you a basic idea of what `this` is, but sometimes things get more complicated and it is harder to get `this` to reference the correct context for your programs to work properly — this is a common source of problems in JavaScript.

+## rules for `this`

+Below we'll look at a couple of rules we can follow to make things easier.

 ### Rule 1: Unless another rule says otherwise, `this` is the global object

 When we declare `logThis`, it's in the global scope.
 When we're in the global scope, `this` is set to the global object, which can be one of three things depending on our environment: